pyblosxom/pyblosxom/docs/source/dev_architecture.rst

    4. PyBlosxom instance, ``run`` method: calls the end callback to allow plugins to do any cleanup they need to do.

-FIXME - add lifecycle for long-running processes through WSGI--it's slightly different.
+FIXME - add lifecycle for long-running processes through WSGI---it's slightly different.